Public Engagement Timeline

 The PIP included holding a public information session to give an overview of the regulatory framework for the project and ongoing corrective action processes.
 The presentation from the meeting, which took place on September 19, 2007, is found here: Presentation.

-Evergreen has prepared a new draft Public Involvement Plan (06-19-2019), which will again include public information sessions as detailed below.
+Evergreen has prepared a new draft Public Involvement Plan (06-19-2019), which includes public information sessions.

 Evergreen also prepared a Community Outreach Plan to document some of the proposed methods for outreach and communication.
 As part of the Public Involvement Plan and additional Community Outreach efforts, Evergreen sent a Postcard (Spanish | Chinese | Vietnamese ) to residences and business near the facility to notify of Evergreen’s Investigation and Remediation activities.
 As part of the Public Involvement Plan and Community Outreach Plan, Evergreen has held and will continue to hold public meetings to provide updates on Evergreen’s site remediation program and provide two-way communication opportunities for the public.

 Evergreen hired Hummingbird to support community engagement.
 Upon starting, members of the Hummingbird team met with members of the community to get a better understanding of their needs and concerns regarding the legacy remediation.

 Evergreen shares a Situational Analysis and a newly created Public Engagement Plan that builds on Evergreen’s past engagement efforts.
 The plan was created by Hummingbird Firm, with Evergreen, and informed by Hummingbird Firm’s interviews with community members and